The Conejo Mountain Family

 “You prepared for what might happen- medical insurance, auto insurance, fire detectors, spare tire, etc… Now, for those who mean the most, be prepared for what will happen someday.
 Call us at 805-482-1959 right now to learn your options.
 Don't wait untill tomorrow.
-Discover for yourself if preplanning is right for you and your family."
+Discover for yourself the peace of mind that preplanning provides."

 Elaine Doberne, Administration Manager

 Elaine, in dual roles as office manager and office administrator, has been working at this most beautiful park since 1991.
 In l969, she graduated from UC Irvine, and in 1990 earned her CPA certificate.

 In her leisure time she stays busy crocheting, or knitting, baking, reading, shopping or just chatting with friends and family.
 She loves children and cats.
 She and her husband, Philip, have four children but no cats due to allergies.

 "Every day is a blessing, and every day brings new experiences."